canholyavkin/canholyavkin.github.io/content/about/_index.md

 title: About
 ---

-Bioinformatics analyst & molecular biologist with 6+ years of experience in next-generation sequencing data analysis & statistics in both clinical and R&D laboratories.
+Bioinformatics analyst & molecular biologist with 7+ years of experience in next-generation sequencing & microarray data analysis & statistics in both clinical and R&D laboratories.
 Highly proficient with the analytic programming languages (Unix & R language) and majority of analysis tools.

-Strengths in data visualization, creative problem solving and troubleshooting.
-Experienced with large-scale genomic data analysis with over 50 academic and clinical projects that includes various approaches from de-novo transcriptome to metagenomic analysis.
+Experienced with large-scale genomic data analysis with over 120 academic and clinical projects that includes various approaches from de-novo transcriptome to metagenomic analysis.

+***

 # Work Experience
-## Project Manager
-**Company:** Gen Era Diagnostics Inc.
-**Period:** Jan 2019 - Present

-## Bioinformatics Analyst
+**Project Manager** at [Gen Era Diagnostics Inc.](https://www.gen-era.com.tr) (Jan 2019 - Present)

-**Company:** DONE Genetics and Bioinformatics Inc.
-**Period:** Jan 2013 - Jan 2019
+**Bioinformatics Analyst** at [DONE Genetics and Bioinformatics Inc.](http://www.donegenetik.com) (Jan 2013 - Jan 2019)

 Performed all basic and advanced analyses of both NGS based clinical and R&D projects using the current open source software.
 Development and benchmarking the pipelines for NGS data analysis including whole genome/exome sequencing, amplicon sequencing, RNA-seq, and ChIP-seq.